zahid47/sharp-watermark/README.md

 - ratio (default: `0.6`): the ratio of the watermark image to the main image.
 - position (default: `center`): the position of the watermark image.
 Can be one of the following: `topLeft`, `top`, `topRight`, `left`, `center`, `right`, `bottomLeft`, `bottom`, `bottomRight`.
-- x (default: undefined): the x coordinate of the watermark image.
+- x (default: `undefined`): the x coordinate of the watermark image.
 This is ignored if the `position` property is passed.
-- y (default: undefined): the y coordinate of the watermark image.
+- y (default: `undefined`): the y coordinate of the watermark image.
 This is ignored if the `position` property is passed.

 ## Roadmap

-- [x] Add support for buffer as parameter
+- [x] Add support for buffer as parameter.
-- [ ] Add support for watermarking multiple images at once
+- [ ] Add support for watermarking multiple images at once.
-- [ ] Add support for pattern watermarking
+- [ ] Add support for pattern watermarking.
-- [ ] Add support for watermarking with text
+- [ ] Add support for watermarking with text.
-- [ ] Add support for changing the opacity of the watermark
+- [ ] Add support for changing the opacity of the watermark.

 ## Special Thanks

-- [sharp](https://github.com/lovell/sharp) - The image processing library used in this project
+- [sharp](https://github.com/lovell/sharp) - The image processing library used in this project.
 - [jimp-watermark](https://github.com/sushantpaudel/jimp-watermark) - The inspiration for this project.
 Reasons to use this package over jimp-watermark:
-  - Less file size
+  - Less file size.
-  - Support for watermark positioning
+  - Support for watermark positioning.